Palette-Labs-Inc/registry/rfcs/00008-uri-standards.md

 - URI schema is lowercase
 - No trailing slashes in path part
 - No duplicate slashes or "dot" sections in path part (`/./` or `/abc/../` for example)
-- NSID in path: domain authority part lowercased
+- RDSID in path: domain authority part lowercased
 - Record Key is case-sensitive and not normalized
 - Query and fragment parts should not be included when referencing repositories or records in Lexicon records